Annual Reports

 1. Work continues on the preparation of the book titled The Comfort Makers, which is being sponsored by ASHRAE and publication is planned for 2001.

-2. The Magic of Hot Water is being prepared and will be produced for Andrews Water Heaters for publication in the spring of 2001.
+2. The Magic of Hot Water is being prepared and will be produced for Andrews Water Heaters with publication in the spring of 2001.

 3. G N Haden & Sons Ltd Bristol Office 1927 – 1969 is completed and will be printed in early 2001.